How To Manage Cookies in Your Opera Browser

 You can mix it up and customize things to your desired settings.
 Opera has lots of options but makes it easy to control the settings.
 When you want to make changes, remember to follow these steps:

-1. Go to settings.
+1. Go to Settings.
 (That’s the gear icon on the left of your browser window.)

 3. Here you can make changes to your cookies settings and block any cookies you don’t want.

 Opera even allows you to see specifics about each cookie that collects data.
 You can delete cookies one at a time or delete them all in one swoop.
-Opera puts the control in your hands and lets you design the experience to what you like best.
+With customizable features, like blocking redirects and third-party sites, the Opera browser packs a punch.
+If you want to enhance your privacy while browsing online, use a virtual private network that bundles with an ad blocker to pair with your Opera browser.

-Best Basic Adblocker — Including YouTube Video Ads
+#1 Adblocker — Even Blocks YouTube Video Ads

 Editorial Rating